fmkuhn/RangersCards/README.md

 # Rangers Cards

-Create and edit decks -- it will even check the deck-building rules to keep you honest.
+Create and edit decks — it will even check the deck-building rules to keep you honest.
 You can also group together decks into campaigns to track your progress.
 The app can be used with local decks, or you can link your RangersDB account to sync changes on the go.

 * Edit and upgrade your decks, either offline or by linking your RangersDB account.
 * Track scenario results and keep the campaign log up to date.
 * Use the advanced card search.

 ## Translations
-The app is currently translated into English, Russian, German, Italian and French.
+The card data in app is currently translated into English, Russian, German, Italian and French.
 Translation data for all of the cards comes from RangersDB.com, and is community managed.
 You can submit edits for cards in the [rangers-card-data](https://github.com/zzorba/rangers-card-data) project with a pull request.

-Translation for app itself will be added in future.
+App itself is currently translated into English and Russian.

 ## Author